Sooriyavela/sooriyavela/README.md

 Cognizant Technology Solutions, Chennai, India (May 2022 - July 2023)

-• Produced clean, efficient, and reusable code, leading to an 8% reduction in code complexity and execution speed by adhering to best coding practices\n
+• Produced clean, efficient, and reusable code, leading to an 8% reduction in code complexity and execution speed by adhering to best coding practices
 • Resolved critical system issues, decreasing downtime by 35% and improving service availability by monitoring real-time alerts, troubleshooting incidents, and providing timely resolutions

 Full-Stack Engineer